Welcome to the Palmyra Historical Society

 We're celebrating the Palmyra Historical Society and Carlin House Museum's 40th Year with over 170 years of history!

-Newsletters from Fall 2015 to the present are available to society members.
+For archived newsletters (from 1980 through Winter 2016) that you can read online or print and read at home, click here.
+Newsletters from Spring, 2016 to the present are available to society members.
 Want to become a member and get the latest news from the Palmyra Historical Society?
-Contact us using our Help Us tab and we'll tell you how you can join our growing number of supporters, to whom we extend a heartfelt thank you.
+Contact us and we'll tell you how you can join our growing number of supporters, to whom we extend a heartfelt thank you.

 The Palmyra Historical Society is a 501(c)(3) non-profit organization.
 Donations are tax-deductible and always welcome.